OrsonDWitt/OrsonDWitt.github.io/_pages/birdmapp.md

 ---
 layout: page
 title: 'BirdMApp'
-description: 'BirdMApp lets you map all your bird photos, find local birds, gain insights and more.
-The only thing that you have to do is tag your photos, and BirdMApp will do the rest!'
+description: 'BirdMApp lets you map all your bird observations, find local birds, gain insights and more.
+The only thing that you have to do is select the folder with your tagged photos or import a csv list of observations, and BirdMApp will do the rest!'
 permalink: /birdmapp
 comments: false
 ---

 <div class="app-container">
   <h1 class="app-title">BirdMApp</h1>
-  <p class="app-description">BirdMApp lets you map all your bird photos, find local birds, gain insights and more.
-The only thing that you have to do is tag your photos, and BirdMApp will do the rest!</p>
+  <p class="app-description">BirdMApp lets you map all your bird observations, find local birds, gain insights and more.
+The only thing that you have to do is select the folder with your tagged photos or import a csv list of observations, and BirdMApp will do the rest!</p>
 </div>

 <div class="carousel">